Wavxr/Wavxr/README.md

 ---

 ### 🚀 About Me
-- 🔭 I’m currently working on **EYEGAZE**, an Eye-Tracking Web Application for UI/UX analytics and marketing insights.
-- 🌱 I’m currently learning **React, FastAPI, and cloud services**.
+- 🔭 I’ve recently completed working on SuperMango , a mobile application integrating a ResNet deep learning model to help farmers detect and manage anthracnose in crops.
 - 🎯 I’m interested in **AI, Machine Learning, and Full-Stack Development**.
 - 🎵 I enjoy **music, anime, movies, and spending time with my pets**.
 - 📖 I love **reading manga, books, and exploring new tech trends**.